OpenRLHF/OpenRLHF/README.md

 - **Simple and easy to use**: OpenRLHF is one of the simplest high-performance RLHF libraries currently available, enabling 34B model RLHF training with just a single DGXA100 node (see the training [script](./examples/scripts/train_ppo_llama_ray_34b.sh)).
 - **Distributed RLHF**: The key idea behind OpenRLHF is to distribute the Actor, Reward, Reference, and Critic models onto separate GPUs using Ray, while placing the Adam optimizer on the CPU.
 This enables full-scale fine-tuning of 7B models across multiple 24GB RTX 4090 GPUs (or 70B+ models with multiple A100 80G GPUs and vLLM).
-- **High performance**: Thanks to the ability to use a large inference batch size with Ray and DeepSpeed's CPUAdam, the performance of OpenRLHF with the 13B LLaMA2 model is 4x that of DeepSpeedChat.
+- **High performance**: Thanks to the ability to use a large inference batch size with Ray and DeepSpeed's CPUAdam (Pinned Memory), the performance of OpenRLHF with the 13B LLaMA2 model is 4x that of DeepSpeedChat.
 We also support vLLM generation acceleration to further improve the performance.
+- **PPO Implementation Tricks**: We integrated the implementation tricks for PPO to improve the training stability, referencing https://arxiv.org/abs/2005.12729 and https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/.

 ## Features